 Although the United States Constitution asserts that all Americans have the freedom of speech, a handful of community college campuses may be silencing some voices.
 During classroom debates that focus on controversial topics, ranging from gay marriage to sexism in the workforce, tensions arise – but does this give community colleges the right to silence certain voices?

 Legal Actions Against Limited Speech in Community Colleges

-Despite the shocking words, Lopez's professor was technically abiding to the sexual harassment policy set forth by LACC.
-Lopez's professor believed that the student's anti-gay marriage presentation was sexually offensive, and subsequently, by banning Lopez from giving the speech, the professor was indeed adhering to the subjective nature of the sexual harassment school policy.
+Despite the shocking words, Lopez's professor was technically abiding by the sexual harassment policy set forth by LACC.
+Lopez's professor believed that the student's anti-gay marriage presentation was sexually offensive, and subsequently, by banning Lopez from giving the speech, the professor was indeed adhering to the subjective